Send Me to Heaven

-Send Me To Heaven (officially stylized as S.M.T.H.) is an Android application developed by Carrot Pop which measures the vertical distance that a mobile phone is thrown.
+Send Me to Heaven (officially stylized as S.M.T.H.) is an Android application developed by Carrot Pop which measures the vertical distance that a mobile phone is thrown.
 Players compete against each other by seeking to throw their phones higher than others, often at the risk of damaging their phones.
-The app was immediately banned from the App Store but remains available from Google Play, where it maintains a cult following.
+The app was immediately banned from the Apple App Store but remains available on Google Play.

 Gameplay

 Petr Svarovsky, a Czech-born Norwegian artist who founded Carrot Pop to develop transgressive smartphone apps, indicated during an interview with WIRED magazine that he hoped to have people destroy as many iPhones as possible while playing his game.
 "The original idea was to have very expensive gadgets, which people in certain societies buy just to show off, and to get them to throw it."
 Nonetheless, the mobile game opens with a warning that requests players to be aware of their surroundings, along with a legal disclaimer absolving the developer from any injuries or damages that may result from playing.

 Players are instructed to throw their phones as high as they can, with minimal rotation for most accurate results.
 The maximum height is calculated via the phone's accelerometer.
 Because some phones have accelerometers positioned off-center, any rotation in those phones may confound the data.
 "Cheating" by throwing a phone from a tall building typically returns an error message.
 The app's calculations keep track of how long the phone takes to rise and fall, and an error message is displayed if the distance fallen exceeds the length of the ascent.

 Exceptionally good scores may appear on the game's leader board, which is divided into the categories World Top 10, Week Top 10, Day Top 10 and Local Top 10.
 Some users reported scores as high as 40 meters (131 feet), which Svarovsky discovered was the result of players firing their phones into the air with slingshots.